Types of Financial Aid

 First-time Stafford Loan borrowers are required to complete Entrance Counseling and a Master Promissory Note with the Department of Education at www.studentloans.gov.
 To log in, you will need your FAFSA FSA ID.
 If you have any questions, please contact the Financial Aid Office.

-The Financial Aid office administers the Veteran and Military Benefits.
-The Associates Degree program at John A. Gupton College is approved by the state-approving agency for all eligible persons under the laws administered by the United States Department of Veterans Affairs.
+The Financial Aid office administers the Military, VA, Voc Rehab Benefits.
+Both Associate Degree programs at John A. Gupton College are approved by the state-approving agency for all eligible persons under the laws administered by the United States Department of Veterans Affairs.

 Please bring a copy of your DD-214 and Certification of Eligibility to the Financial Aid office.
 Your information will be entered into the VA-Once system for payment.